Juan Gómez de Liaño: Junior national team

 Gómez de Liaño played for the Philippines on the 2015 FIBA Asia Under-16 Championship in Indonesia and were champions in the SEABA.

 He also played in the 2017 FIBA 3x3 U18 World Cup in China.

 Senior national team

 He played for the first and second windows of the 2022 FIBA Asia Cup qualification against Indonesia and Thailand.
 His averages were 12 points, 3 assists and 3 rebounds.
 On the second FIBA window, he had the chance to play with his brother Javi where he averaged double-digit points a game.
 Both were named players of the game.
-Games were played in the Philippines and Bahrain.

 Gómez de Liaño was called again to represent the national team for the third window of the 2023 FIBA Basketball World Cup qualification against New Zealand and India.

+In 2026, Gómez de Liaño was called up to the national team after several years.
+In his first game back, he had 10 points and two assists in a loss to New Zealand.
+In a rematch against them during the third window of 2027 FIBA Basketball World Cup qualification, he led with 23 points, six rebounds, and five assists in a double-overtime loss.
+He then led the team in scoring with 16 points and three rebounds off the bench in a win over Iran.